arohou/screentime/README.md

 - Select "Collaborate"
 - Tap on "Only invited people can edit" and change it to "Only invited people" and "View only" (that way your child will not be able to edit the time limit)
 - Invite your child to "collaborate" on this folder (e.g. via Messages)
-- Create a file `MinecraftScreentime.conf` within the folder, and add two lines to specify the limits (in minutes).
+- Create a file `MinecraftScreentime.txt` within the folder, and add two lines to specify the limits (in minutes).
 Should look something like this:
 ```
 WEEKDAY_LIMIT_MINUTES=60
 WEEKEND_LIMIT_MINUTES=120